-Infini-to - Planetario di Torino, Museo dell'Astronomia e dello Spazio
+Infini-to - Planetario di Torino, Museo dell'Astronomia e dello Spazio ne I Ides S,

 Infini.to was designed by architect Loredana Dionigio - in collaboration with engineer Giancarlo Gonnet - as a dynamic and open architectural work.
 It houses the three storey museum and the big sphere of the planetarium which is surrounded by a suspended ramp that provides additional exhibit space.